Hurtz0/CTF/README.md

-# CTFs I have Participated in.
+# CTFs I Have Participated In.
 - PatriotCTF 2024